Why should an ecommerce website manager care about wish lists and related conversions?

 - Test using the information on the wish list for remarketing.
 Compare results based on variables like time elapsed since the item was saved and proximity to the purchase of other items.
 Contact The Good for more ideas.

-- Track wish list contents for audience-specific information on product trends.
+- Track contents for audience-specific information on product trends.
 You’ll not only learn more about the demand for those items, but you can use the information to come up with cross-sell, up-sell, and down-sell ideas.

 - Leverage wish lists to learn more about your customers and prospective customers.
 Do they need more information before buying?
 Are they hoping the item will go on sale?
 What’s stopping them from purchasing the item(s) now?